Mona Charen: Career

+In 2020, Charen supported Joe Biden's presidential campaign, writing that “I want the Republican Party to feel spanked."
+In 2024 she voted for Kamala Harris.

 Charen was policy editor of The Bulwark website and hosted the Beg to Differ podcast before it ended in 2024.
-Charen hosts The Mona Charen Show.
+Charen hosts The Mona Charen Show, as of 2025.

 Personal life

 Charen is married to Robert P. Parker, a Washington, D.C., lawyer.
 They have three sons.